Traffic-Aware Autonomous Driving with Differentiable Traffic Simulation: INTRODUCTION

-In our method, we add a phase of training in addition to traditional imitation learning for driving, where the vehicle “learns to accelerate”.
-This phase involves maximizes the overall traffic flow of a vehicle’s local lane, minimizing the fuel consumption of all vehicles, and discouraging the acceleration actions from being too jerky.
-The resulting model provides distillation-esque supervision to any standard imitation learning driving method.
-Because our model influences imitation learning via supervision, it is generalizable to nearly any standard imitation learning framework, regardless of architecture or design.
-Our results show that this method, when implemented on top of existing state of the art driving frameworks, improves traffic flow, minimizes energy consumption for the autonomous vehicle, and enhances the passenger's ride experience.
+In TrAAD, we add a phase of training in addition to traditional imitation learning for driving, where the vehicle “learns to accelerate”.
+This phase involves maximizing the overall traffic flow of a vehicle’s local lane, minimizing the fuel consumption of all vehicles, and discouraging the acceleration actions from being too jerky.
+Because our method supervises acceleration via distillation, it is generalizable to nearly any standard imitation learning framework, regardless of architecture or design.
+Our results show that our method, when implemented on top of existing state-of-the-art driving frameworks, improves traffic flow, minimizes energy consumption for the AV, and enhances the passenger's ride experience.

 In summary, we present the following key contributions:

 \begin{enumerate} \item A simulated traffic-annotated driving dataset for imitation learning for self-driving cars; \item Use of gradients from differentiable traffic simulation to improve sample efficiency for autonomous vehicles; \item A generalizable method for traffic-aware autonomous driving, which learns to control the vehicle via rewards based on societal traffic-based objectives. \end{enumerate} Additional results, materials, code, datasets, and information can be found on our project website.